Disney-DeSantis war of words heats up at annual meeting

 DeSantis on Monday asked Florida’s chief inspector general to launch an investigation into the actions of the previous board.

-“Any legal or ethical violations should be referred to the appropriate authorities,” DeSantis said in a letter to chief inspector general.
+DeSantis said in a letter to chief inspector general that any legal or ethical violations should be referred to “the appropriate authorities.”

 “Disney is again fighting to keep its special corporate benefits and dodge Florida law,” DeSantis spokesman Jeremy Redfern said in an email.
 “We are not going to let that happen.
 As Governor DeSantis recently said, ‘You ain’t seen nothing yet.’”